ESA-PhiLab/PhilEO-MajorTOM/README.md

 ## Usage <a name="usage"></a>
-This repo offers a better use of computational resources, by leveraging the power of Distributed Data Parallel training in PyTorch, and thus effectively allowing you to utilize all your available GPUs.
+This repo offers a better use of computational resources, by leveraging the power of Distributed Data Parallel (DDP) training in PyTorch, and thus effectively allowing you to utilize all your available GPUs.

 In particular, the following 2 scripts can be used for fine-tuning, using a DDP paradigm:

 - ```train_model_ddp.py```: fine-tune the PhilEO CNN.